 Here are the Best Baby Humidifiers of 2018!

-About $80.
-More expensive than the other options on our list, but if you can afford it, the features are definitely worth the cost.
+About $50.
+This humidifier offers the overall best features at a truly excellent price.
 This unit has 3 different speed settings (low, med, high): the low setting is super quiet, and the medium and high settings are still very quiet overall.
 This humidifier has a much larger tank than the Pure or Anypro, coming in at 4 liters (just over a gallon of water).
 It is rated for 15 hours of humidifying (at its low setting), which tells us that this unit does an excellent job getting the moisture into the air.
 How do we know?
 Well, if it has a bigger tank than most others and is running out after 15 hours, then all that water is going into your air!
 This humidifier also has several advanced features and a nice LED screen.
 It has a built-in humidity meter to tell you what the current conditions are in the room.
 It has a sleep timer you can set at night, a rotating nozzle, and a sleek profile.
 Refilling is a bit more cumbersome than the Pure because it's a bigger tank to fit under the faucet (we used our kitchen sink); but that big 4-liter tank also means it lasts longer without refilling.
 Cleaning is the same as the other units: clean out the tank and brush off the metal ring.
 The reliability on this unit is fantastic, and the company is very responsive to any questions or concerns.
 Other than being a bit harder to fill, there are no other drawbacks to this humidifier other than the higher price tag.
 Not for use with aromas or essential oils (see #2 for that).
 Definitely highly recommended as an excellent, high-capacity and high-tech nursery humidifier.
 Interested?
 You can check it out here.